bitbankinc/bitbank-api-docs/rest-api.md

 trigger_price | string or undefined | trigger price (present only if type = `stop` or `stop_limit`)
 status | string | status enum: `INACTIVE`, `UNFILLED`, `PARTIALLY_FILLED`, `FULLY_FILLED`, `CANCELED_UNFILLED`, `CANCELED_PARTIALLY_FILLED`

+**Caveat:**

+* This API cannot fetch informations of an order that is executed or canceled more than 3 months ago. (it returns a 50009 error code.)
+  Please use [the page of download order history](https://app.bitbank.cc/account/data/orders/download) instead for fetching those orders.

 **Sample code:**

 <details>